mozerpol/NotesFromLearning/q_and_a/README.md

 4. Use FPGA synthesis tools to convert the design into a configuration file.

 ### 17. How do you handle timing constraints (pol. radzić sobie z ograniczeniami czasowymi) in FPGA designs? <a name="117"></a> [UP↑](#tof)
 1. Determine the timing requirements for the design, including maximum and minimum clock frequencies, setup and hold times for input and output signals.
 2. Run static timing analysis tools provided by the FPGA development environment.
 3. Make design modifications to improve timing performance (like pipelining).
 4. Identify critical paths.

-**Setup time** is the amount of time required for the input to a Flip-Flop to be stable before a clock edge. <br/>
+**Setup time** is the amount of time required for the input data to the flip-flop to be stable before a clock edge. <br/>
-**Hold time** is the minimum amount of time required for the input to a Flip-Flop to be stable after a clock edge. <br/>
+**Hold time** is the minimum amount of time required for the input data to the flip-flop to be stable after a clock edge. <br/>
 |![time](https://github.com/mozerpol/NotesFromLearning/assets/43972902/b00822fd-6f71-4a13-9119-0b39d0f81e85)|
 |:--:|
 |Source: *https://nandland.com/lesson-12-setup-and-hold-time/*|